openCONTRABASS/CONTRABASS/README.md

 ## Documentation

-Documentation is available at [readthedocs](https://findcpcli.readthedocs.io/en/latest/) and can also be [downloaded](https://findcpcli.readthedocs.io/_/downloads/en/latest/pdf/).
+Documentation is available at [readthedocs](https://contrabass.readthedocs.io/en/latest/) and can also be [downloaded](https://contrabass.readthedocs.io/_/downloads/en/latest/pdf/).
 The previous links include examples and descriptions of the operations that can be performed with the tool.

 ## Tool parameters

 More information about the parameters of the tool can be obtained by executing ``contrabass -h``.
-For a detailes description of the operations see the [documentation](https://findcpcli.readthedocs.io/en/latest/).
+For a detailed description of the operations see the [documentation](https://contrabass.readthedocs.io/en/latest/).

 ```shell
 $ contrabass